 Kelley serves on the Federal Salary Council, the National Council on Federal Labor-Management Relations, the Employee Thrift Advisory Council of the Federal Retirement Thrift Investment Board, the Federal Advisory Council on Occupational Safety and Health (FACOSH), and the Federal Employee Education and Assistance Fund (FEEA) Board of Directors.

 She also is a member of the Board of Governors of the Partnership for Public Service, which is committed to enhancing perceptions of public service and encouraging participation in the public sector.

-A Pittsburgh native, certified public accountant (CPA) and an NTEU member since 1974, Kelley was an IRS Revenue Agent for 14 years and served in various NTEU chapter leadership positions, including chapter president of NTEU Chapter 34 in Pittsburgh.
+A Pittsburgh native and certified public accountant (CPA), Kelley was an IRS Revenue Agent for 14 years and served in various NTEU chapter leadership positions, including chapter president of NTEU Chapter 34 in Pittsburgh.
 She was elected National President in August 1999 and was overwhelmingly re-elected to a fourth four-year term in 2011.